 Question 10: Do you have enough experienced resources?

-Getting good people appointed as dedicated resources for projects early on is a tough challenge and some compromise is often necessary.
-For example, a recent global project agreed, at a high-level, to provide people in each area affected on six-month full-time secondments.
-In reality only a small minority of areas provided dedicated resources; most people were made available part-time; this resulted in overall timescales being exceeded by six months.
-Often culture and working practice is heavily orientated to 'business functions' and this is not always conducive to project based work and team working.
+The business culture and working practice are often heavily oriented to business functions and are not always conducive to project-based work and teamwork.
+Getting good people appointed as dedicated resources for projects early is a tough challenge, and some compromise is often necessary.
+A recent global project agreed to provide people in each area with six-month full-time secondments.
+In reality, only a tiny minority of areas provided dedicated resources; most people were made available part-time; this resulted in overall timescales being exceeded by six months.

-- Not enough experienced committed resource from the business.
+Not enough experienced committed resources from the business.